serverless/enterprise/docs/getting-started.md

-# Getting Started with the Serverless Platform
+# Getting Started

-This guide walks you through deploying a simple service to the Serverless Platform.
+Here's how to deploy a simple service to the Serverless Platform.
 It uses your own AWS credentials and reports the information to the platform after deployment, providing a visual interface for viewing the current state of your serverless application.

 ## Setup